-Easier said than done, I know, but this one you have to trust me on.
+Easier said than done, I know, but this one you have to trust me on if you want to create a routine.
 The laundry will still be there when work is done.
 Personal phone calls should not occur while on the clock.
 If you implement the above suggestions—having a set space, time, being in the right mindset, and not allowing yourself to consider other thoughts that come into play—this should be easier to do.
 You deserve the focused time and likely need to stay focused.
 Honor that with yourself.

 - Stay connected with others.